Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/12_cf-curl-api.md

-For more detail on TAS / Cloud Foundry APIs

-Please see the following:
+Please see the following for more detail on the CF CLI:

 https://docs.pivotal.io/application-service/2-10/cf-cli/cf7-help.html

+Please see the following for more detail on CF APIs:

 https://v3-apidocs.cloudfoundry.org/version/3.94.0/index.html#list-apps